Constraining the spatial curvature with cosmic expansion history in a cosmological model with a non-standard sound horizon: Summary and discussion

 As motivated by Fig.~\ref{Figure:spectra}, it is desirable to obtain more accurate and precise data from CMB such as LiteBird, CMB-S4, and the Simons Array (see e.g., \cite{Chang:2022sn} for a recent review) as well as the BAO data filling at $z\gtrsim 1$ such as Hobby-Eberly Telescope Dark Energy Experiment \cite{Gebhardt:2021mm}, Dark Energy Spectroscopic Instrument \cite{DESI:2016pp}, Prime Focus Spectrograph \cite{Takada:2014aa}, and Roman Space Telescope \cite{Wang:2022tt}.
-These new datasets will lead to a more precise and accurate constraint on the spatial curvature of the Universe (see e.g., \cite{Takada:2015ok,Leonard:2016ph,Sailer:2021aa}).
+These new datasets will lead to a more precise and accurate constraint on the spatial curvature of the Universe (see e.g., \cite{Takada:2015ok,Leonard:2016ph,Sailer:2021aa,Moradinezhad:2023ar}).

-\acknowledgments JS was supported by the OURE program at Missouri University of Science and Technology.
+\acknowledgments We would like to thank anonymous referee for his/her constructive comments.
+JS was supported by the OURE program at Missouri University of Science and Technology.
 HK and SS acknowledge the support for this work from NSF-2219212.
 SS is supported in part by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.